byhazellaw/JackCompiler/README.md

 # JackCompiler
-JackCompiler is a program that reads in Jack files and output VM files that the CPU Emulator can read.
+Analyzes and compiles Jack Files into VM files on the Hack computer.

 Part of the Nand2Tetris course: https://www.nand2tetris.org